 This is the dominant ecological community within the 0.5 mile radius of the site and is primarily associated with the residential and commercial properties that dominate the area.
-The largest parcels with this cover type include residential and business developments surrounding the project parcel.
+The largest parcels with this cover type includes a recreational park approximately 0.4 mile northwest of the project parcel and a minor league ballpark 0.25 mile southeast of the project parcel.
 This community is typified by its regularly mowed herbaceous stratum that is dominated by grasses and forbs.
 Scattered shrubs and trees occur as ornamentals.
 Common shrubs include border privet (Ligustrum obtusifolium), yew (Taxus spp.) and winged euonymus (Euonymus alatus).
 Tree species generally include Norway spruce (Picea abies), red maple (Acer rubrum), and Norway maple (Acer platanoides).